 - Forwarding lists of successful applicants for official approval by the University President.

 - Announcing the beginning of study for the freshers (new students).

-Registration forms must by filled out by the applicants and they must acknowledge that all information provided is credible and accurate.
+Registration forms must by filled out by the applicants and they must acknowledge that all information provided are credible and accurate.
 Moreover, in addition to preserving the general admission policies, applicants must fill out a specifically designated form requesting to join the University of Sirte within the time of admission.
-Applicants should be aware that any incomplete application will not be considered.
+Applicants should be aware that any incomplete application will not considered.
 Moreover, applicants should also be aware that any change of specializations/major will not be considered after the deadline of receiving applications has passed.